c19p/c19/README.md

 # The C19 Protocol
-### A Distributed Shared State for Kubernetes (and more)

-The C19 protocol allows you to easily share data (state) across a set of pods.
+The C19 protocol is a variant of the [Gossip protocol].
 It allows a group of services to agree on a service-wide state.

-The data becomes available locally to your service.
+The C19 protocol can help you share a state between your Kubernetes pods and have that state available to your application locally, without worrying about fetching the data.

 ![Sharing state use case](resources/sharing-state.png)

-C19 decouples the process of fetching the data from using it.
-Consider a case of two or more microservices with different dependencies.
+C19 attaches to your pods and decouples the process of fetching the data from using it.
+Using a label selector you can easily create a group of pods you wish to share a state.
-A dependant service would have to handle fetching the data from other services.
-It has to consider cases of latency and unavailability.
-But fetching the data is not its main focus and should not be its main concern.
-By decoupling fetching the data from using it, C19 makes sure the data is available locally to the service.

 C19 is a simple, powerful and extensible system and can reduce the complexities by taking care of fetching the data and making it available locally to your services.
+It can run within a Kubernetes cluster or without one.

 ## The Books
 The best and most extensive source of information is the [User Guide].
 Please read it!